fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

   - ``celltype``: The cell type chosen.
   - ``markers``: The markers (e.g. genes, peaks) that are measured at higher level in the chosen cell type compared to other cell types within the same organ.

+If ``celltype`` was set to ``all``, the dict also has the following key-value pair:

+  - ``targets``: A list of cell types of the same length as ``markers``.
+For each marker in the list, this specified what cell type it is marking.

 .. note::
    There are multiple methods to determine marker features (e.g. genes).
-Future versions of the API might allow the user to choose between methods.
+Future versions of the API will allow the user to choose between methods.

 Highest-measurement cell types
 ++++++++++++++++++++++++++++++